pb-sliang/TAP/README.md

 (3) The speedup should be balanced by the lost of coverage due to exclusion of shorter reads

+# Installation
 The program assume that the Falcon has been installed in your system.
-To install the program
+To install TAP,

 git clone https://github.com/pb-sliang/TAP.git